-This post was originally published on Infusionsoft’s Blog.
+This post was originally published on Keap’s Blog.

 Many small businesses are already using video and marketing automation in their marketing and sales strategies.
 But unfortunately, they’re done separately.
 Videos live on the marketing website to attract and educate new leads, and marketing automation campaigns follow up with those new leads to drive more marketing qualified leads (MQLs) to the sales team.